MarioSperl/SNN-DecayingSensitivity/README.md

 element of the example is documented below.

 ## Dependency
-The following dependency is specified in [requirements.txt](requirements.txt)
+The following dependency is specified in [requirements.txt](requirements.txt):
 ```
 numpy==1.26.4
 tensorflow==2.10.0